484-548-0529

 Our Firearm Attorneys have successfully challenged PICS Denials and Restored Firearm Rights for Citizens throughout the Lehigh Valley

-Our Firearms Attorneys are well versed in the Second Amendment and have helped numerous local citizens on the path to firearm ownership.
-Whether you have encountered a PICS Denial, a LTCF Denial, set out on the path to Firearm Rights Restoration or face other issues related to firearms, the attorneys in our Easton office can help.
+Our experienced Firearms Attorneys are well-versed in the intricacies of the Second Amendment and have assisted numerous local citizens in navigating the complex path to firearm ownership.
+Whether you’ve encountered a PICS Denial, a LTCF Denial, are embarking on the journey of Firearm Rights Restoration, or are facing other legal issues related to firearms, the attorneys in our Easton office are here to provide expert guidance.

-As the political winds change, so do the internal policies of the Pennsylvania State Police.
-Luckily we enjoy a favorable relationship with their legal team and often have been able to actually garner their support in protecting the rights of our clients.
+In an ever-changing political landscape, the internal policies of the Pennsylvania State Police can shift.
+Fortunately, we have fostered a positive and cooperative relationship with their legal team, allowing us to secure their support in safeguarding the rights of our clients.

-We have successfully represented both law Enforcement Officers whom have experienced PICS Denials as well individuals with criminal records who have set out to have their Second Amendment rights restored.
+Our track record speaks for itself.
+We have successfully represented both law enforcement officers who have experienced PICS Denials and individuals with prior criminal records seeking to have their Second Amendment rights reinstated.

 PICS is an acronym for the Pennsylvania Instant Check System administered by the Pennsylvania State Police.
 The PICS system exists to keep us safe from individuals who should not be permitted to purchase firearms.
 Unfortunately, the PICS Unit can sometimes be overzealous in there denials based upon even where there are no prohibitive criminal charges.
 If you have a questionable PICS Denial, we may be able to help via a PICS Challenge & Appeal.